John Funder: Other roles

+Recognition and honours

-On 26 January 1998, Funder was appointed an Officer of the Order of Australia for service to medicine (particularly in the field of endocrinology research) and in the development of public policy across a range of primary health issues.
-17 years later at the 2015 Australia Day Honours, Funder was appointed a Companion of the Order of Australia for eminent service to medicine, particularly to cardiovascular endocrinology, as a renowned researcher, author and educator, to the development of academic health science centres, and to mental illness, obesity, and Indigenous eye-health programs.
-Funder was also awarded the Centenary Medal in 2001 for service to the commercialisation of health and medical research.
+On 26 January 1998, Funder was appointed an Officer of the Order of Australia, for service to medicine (particularly in the field of endocrinology research) and in the development of public policy across a range of primary health issues.

+Funder was awarded the Centenary Medal in 2001 for service to the commercialisation of health and medical research.

+In 2015, at the 2015 Australia Day Honours, Funder was appointed the top honour a Companion of the Order of Australia for eminent service to medicine, particularly to cardiovascular endocrinology, as a renowned researcher, author and educator, to the development of academic health science centres, and to mental illness, obesity, and Indigenous eye-health programs.

+Other honours awarded to Funder include: